C4ptainCrunch/thesis/source/index.rst

 The minimax algorithm performs a complete depth-first search used to compute the minimax tree.
 It is a recursive algorithm that computes the value of a node based on the value of its children.
 In the case of a terminal node, the value is trivial to compute and depends solely on the winner.
 Otherwise, for "inner" (non-terminal) nodes, the value is computed as the max (resp. min) of the value of the children if the node is at an even (resp. odd) depth.

-In Awale and other complex games, as shown before, generating the whole tree is computationaly very hard and not practical. :cite:`Shannon1988` proposed an adaptation of the minimax where instead of generating the whole tree, it is generated up to the depth :math:`d`.
+In Awale and other complex games, as shown before, generating the whole tree is computationally very hard and not practical. :cite:`Shannon1988` proposed an adaptation of the minimax where instead of generating the whole tree, it is generated up to the depth :math:`d`.
 Nodes at depth :math:`d` are then considered as leaves and their value are estimated using an heuristic instead of being computed by recursively computing the values of their children.

 The heuristic used should estimate the value of the node only by inspecting the state of the game and can be of varying complexity.
 A simple approach as taken here is to count the difference of the number of seeds each player has captured.
 Because heuristics are most often crafted by hand using human knowledge of the game, exploring more complex ones are beyond the scope of this work.

 The complexity of the depth-limited minimax algorithm is :math:`O(b^d)` where :math:`b` is the average branching factor.
-A well known optimisation of this algorithm called alpha-beta pruning minimax (:math:`\alpha\beta` minimax) returns the same result and has an average performance of :math:`O(\sqrt{b^d})`.
+A well known optimization of this algorithm called alpha-beta pruning minimax (:math:`\alpha\beta` minimax) returns the same result and has an average performance of :math:`O(\sqrt{b^d})`.

 The algorithm keeps track of two values, :math:`\alpha` and :math:`\beta`, which hold the minimum score that the maximizing player is assured of and the maximum score that the minimizing player is assured of.
 Initially, :math:`\alpha = -\infty` and :math:`\beta = +\infty`: both players begin with their worst possible score.
-If the maximum score that the minimizing player is assured of becomes less than the minimum score that the maximizing player is assured of (so :math:`\beta < \alpha`), the maximizing player does not need to consider further children of this node (it prunes the node) as they are certain that the minimizer player would never play this move.
+If the maximum score that the minimizing player is assured of becomes less than the minimum score that the maximizing player is assured of (so :math:`\beta < \alpha`), the maximizing player does not need to consider further children of this node (it prunes the node) as they are certain that the minimizing player would never play this move.
 This pruning of entire sub-trees is where the complexity gain arises from.
 As :math:`\alpha\beta` minimax has no disadvantage over minimax and has a lower computational complexity, this is the one we implement.